 The "semantic" behind "semantic code search and transformation."

 OpenRewrite's AST differs from the traditional AST.
 It has a unique set of characteristics that make it suitable for both single-repository and mass transformation operations:

-Type-attributed.
+- Type-attributed.
 Each AST element is imbued with type information.
-For a field reference, for example, the source code may just refer to
+For example, when referencing a field, the source code may just refer to it as

-myField would also contain information about what the type of
+myField, on the other hand, would contain additional information about what the type of

 All of these properties are necessary for scalable organization-wide search and transformation.

 Format-preservation is necessary in any organization that doesn't have absolutely consistent formatting across its whole codebase.

 Type attribution is necessary for the accurate matching of patterns.
 For example, if we are looking for SLF4J log statements and we see a statement like the following, without type attribution how do we know if

 The production of type-attributed ASTs for a whole organization is arbitrarily computationally complex, since it requires dependency resolution, parsing of the source code, and type attribution (basically Java compilation up to the point of bytecode generation).
 Since OpenRewrite ASTs are serializable, we can store them off centrally as a byproduct of compilation and then operate on them en masse later.

 Once we have a serialized AST for a particular source file, and since it also contains type information, it can be refactored/searched completely independently of other source files in the same source package or repository.
 This makes mass search and refactoring an approximately linearly scalable operation.